|www.ethanwiner.com - since 1997|

 How to Defeat Telemarketers and Collect $100

 If you're on the national Do Not Call list, this article will help you collect compensation from US companies who call you.
 Don't waste your time with "lower your interest rate" spammers because you'll never track them down unless you owe thousands of dollars on a credit card and tell them your card number.
 Same for people calling from overseas to sell you Viagra and Cialis, or callers claiming to be from "Microsoft Windows Department" hoping to trick you into installing a virus on your computer.
 You can't track them down, and even if you could you won't scare them with threats.
-However, I have so far collected $100 each from two home burglar alarm companies, and another $100 from a solar panel vendor.
-I'm currently pursuing even more from a "medical benefits" company.
-I imagine this method works with chimney cleaners, lawn services, alternate electricity suppliers, and other businesses that have a physical US location and are otherwise legitimate companies.
+However, I have so far collected $100 each from two home burglar alarm companies, $100 from a solar panel vendor, and another $100 from an "alternate" electricity supplier.
+I'm currently pursuing even more money from other phone spammers including a "medical benefits" company.
+I imagine this method works with chimney cleaners, lawn services, and other businesses that have a physical US location and are otherwise legitimate companies.

 When a telemarketer calls, pretend to be interested long enough to find out who they are.
 Never give them your credit card number, but it's probably okay to tell them whatever else they ask such as your name and address, or ID numbers on your electric bill.
 After you've been on the phone with them for a while, pretend to be a little skeptical and ask if they have a web site: "You're asking for my personal information, but I have no idea who you are.
 I am interested!
 But I need to know that you're legitimate.
 Do you have a web site I can see?"
 Once you're on their web site and verify they're a real company with a Contact page, address, and phone number, that's all you need.